zl90/cs19/README.md

 #### Takeaways

 - Writing a function that requires iteration **without** using `map` or `for` loop was pretty tricky for me.
 I knew the problem required recursion, but figuring out what to actually return was the difficult part.
 It wasn't until I slowed down and really thought "Okay, what do I actually need to return?
 I need to return a list, and I currently have the first element and a link to the rest of the list... maybe if I return a list with the first element modified and THEN call recursion on the rest of the list!".
 This was a big learning moment for me, as I've never used recursion before.
 - Learned about Type Parameters.
 Still don't fully understand them, but I used them to implement my own map function.
 I couldn't find anything about them in the DCIC book but they are present in the language documentation.
-Note to self: look these up for Typescript too.
+These are called **Generics** in Typescript!
+I've never used them before but I'm quickly getting used to them.
+- I learned that in Pyret you can nest the `cases` operation to iterate over two (or more) datum at the same time.
+Without this, implementing the `map2` function from scratch would have been impossible.